elgrove/thesetimes/README.md

 A news aggregator and reader that pulls and presents articles from various sources, including those behind a paywall.

-Currently serving the following:
+Currently serving:
 News: FT, NYT, WSJ, BBC, DW
 Opinion/Features: The Economist, The New Yorker
 Sports: Sky Sports, Football365
 Tech: Ars Technica, MIT Technology Review

 ### Built with